-When it’s cold outside, the fire is crackling and Netflix is calling, it can be really hard to get motivated to actually do a workout.
-I mean, changing into a sports bra…enough said (why is changing your bra such a hurdle)?
-Fortunately my Cadenshae nursing bras are so comfortable that I practically live in them, but I hear your pain.
-So let me tell you why wintertime is my favorite time of year to exercise (and I’m not making this up just for the article)!
+When it’s cold outside, the fire is crackling and Netflix calls, it can be really hard to get motivated to do a workout.
+However, I have a few tips up my sleeve to motivate you, so let me tell you why wintertime is my favourite time of year to exercise.

 You don’t overheat.

-I am not a fan of exercising in the middle of summer.
-I know some of you girls love it, but the harder I work, the hotter I get, and when I get overheated I just completely run out of puff.
+I'm not a fan of exercising in the middle of summer.
+I know some love it, but the harder I work, the hotter I get, and when I get overheated I just completely run out of puff.
 I just feel like I hit a wall.
 But in winter, it’s far cooler, freezing even, and I find the temperature so much more bearable.
-And if it’s too cold, that’s just great motivation to move a little faster.
+And if it’s too cold, that just provides motivation to move a little faster.

 You can cover up.

-After three children, let’s just say my body has been through it all.
+After three children, let’s just say my body has been through a lot.
 And even though I’m confident and comfortable with who I am as a mom, I’m still a bit body conscious.
-Great clothes can help that mom tum (thank you Cadenshae leggings) but I have to say, I love that I can layer up and not worry about the bits that jiggle.
+Great clothes can help that mom tum (thank you Cadenshae leggings) but I have to say, I love that I can layer up and not worry about the bits that jiggle!

 You get the best places without the crowds.

-I’ll tell you below more about why I love hiking in winter, but playgrounds, hikes, indoor pools etc. are far less busy in the wintertime.
-While everyone else is hibernating inside, you can enjoy popular spots without the crowds.
+I’ll tell you below more about why I love hiking in winter, but playgrounds and indoor pools etc. are far less busy in the wintertime.
+While everyone else is hibernating inside, you can enjoy popular spots without all the people!

 So, now that you know why I love getting out and active in winter, let me tell you my four best ways to get your body moving without hitting a gym.